astropy/photutils/docs/user_guide/aperture.rst

 The :class:`~photutils.aperture.AperturePhotometry` and
 :class:`~photutils.aperture.ApertureStats` classes include bitwise quality flags for each source in a ``'flags'`` column or attribute.
-See the :func:`~photutils.aperture.decode_aperture_flags` function for a a definition of the flags.
-This convenience method can be used to decode the flags into human-readable names.
+See the :func:`~photutils.aperture.decode_aperture_flags` function for a definition of the flags.
+This function can be used to decode the flags into human-readable names.

 Multiple conditions combine bitwise.
 For example, an aperture that